List of awards and nominations received by Sheryl Crow

 Sheryl Crow is an American singer-songwriter.
 She has released nine studio albums: Tuesday Night Music Club (1993), Sheryl Crow (1996), The Globe Sessions (1998), C'mon, C'mon (2002), Wildflower (2005), Detours (2008), Home for Christmas (2008), 100 Miles from Memphis (2010) and Feels Like Home (2013).
-Her compilation and specialty albums include Sheryl Crow and Friends: Live from Central Park (1999), The Very Best of Sheryl Crow (2003), Live at Budokan (2003), iTunes Originals – Sheryl Crow (2006) and Hits & Rarities (2007).
+Her compilation and specialty albums include Sheryl Crow and Friends: Live from Central Park (1999), The Very Best of Sheryl Crow (2003), Live at Budokan (2003), iTunes Originals – Sheryl Crow (2006) and Hits and Rarities (2007).
 All of her albums were released through A&M Records, with the exception of C'mon, C'mon and Feels Like Home, which were released through Interscope Records and Warner Bros., respectively.
 All of Crow's studio albums have reached Top 10 positions on the Billboard 200, three of which reached peak positions of No. 2 (C'mon, C'mon, Wildflower, and Detours).
 Crow's singles that have charted on the Billboard Hot 100 include "Leaving Las Vegas", "All I Wanna Do", "Strong Enough", "Can't Cry Anymore", "If It Makes You Happy", "Everyday Is a Winding Road", "My Favorite Mistake", "Anything but Down", "Soak Up the Sun", "Steve McQueen", "The First Cut Is the Deepest", "Good Is Good", "Always on Your Side" (with Sting), "Love Is Free", "Easy" and her renditions of Buddy Holly's "Not Fade Away" and Bill Withers' "Lean On Me" (with Kid Rock and Keith Urban).

 For her debut album, Crow received five nominations for the Grammy Awards of 1995, winning three awards (Best Female Pop Vocal Performance and Record of the Year for "All I Wanna Do" and Best New Artist).
 Crow has won a total of 9 Grammy Awards from 32 nominations, and has also been awarded by the American Music Awards, ASCAP Awards, Orville H. Gibson Awards, and People's Choice Awards.
 Other recognitions include an honorary degree from Southeast Missouri State University and inclusions on music lists created by VH1 and Entertainment Weekly.
 Overall, Crow has received 16 awards from 51 nominations.

-APRA Music Awards

-The APRA Awards are annually held by Australasian Performing Right Association (APRA) to honor outstanding music artists and songwriters of the year.